 Research shows that in the internet age, the average human attention span is shorter than that of a goldfish.

 That means that as a website owner, you only have a few seconds to present your content and engage users.
 You don’t want to waste this precious time making your visitor wait for your website to load.
-Search engines like Google admit that they rank faster websites higher than slow loading websites.
+Search engines like Google now rank faster websites higher than slow loading websites.

 If you need to improve your site’s speed, check out this expert advice on 18 useful tricks to speed up WordPress and boost performance.